Infinite-Impact-Insights/kig.re/_posts/2014-12-31-how-to-use-arduino-nano-mini-pro-with-CH340G-on-mac-osx-yosemite.md

 </a>
 </div>

-Recent versions of Chineese cheap [clones of Arduino boards](http://www.ebay.com/itm/381019048475) have been coming with a different USB/Serial chip, which replaces the usual FTDI.
+Recent versions of Chinese cheap [clones of Arduino boards](http://www.ebay.com/itm/381019048475) have been coming with a different USB/Serial chip, which replaces the usual FTDI.
 I read somewhere that licensing costs of FTDI make it prohibitive to companies selling boards for as little as $3, so I assume this is the main motivation.
 To be honest, as long as I can talk to my Arduino and buy it for $3 a piece, who cares? :)

-## Dowload the driver
+## Download the driver

 There are two main sites that people mention in the discussions about the driver:

-* Chineese company that developed it: http://www.wch.cn/downloads.php?name=pro&proid=178
+* Chinese company that developed it: http://www.wch.cn/downloads.php?name=pro&proid=178
   * This driver appears newer than on the second link, and is from Dec 2013.
   * Note: for me that site took a long long time to load, and then it took forever to download this tiny driver, so I put up a copy here [CH341SER_MAC.ZIP (256Kb)](/downloads/CH341SER_MAC.ZIP), so that you don't have to wait.
 Hopefully they won't go after me for mirroring their driver :)
 * Second site is the Russian company that sells the USB programmer based on this chip: http://www.5v.ru/ch340g.htm but this site only has an older version of the driver, from 2012, so I do not recommend downloading it.